8d1h/IntersectionTheory/docs/src/intro.md

 Some remarks:
 - Since we work with rational coefficients, we will not be able to see any torsion classes.
-- For practical reasons, we can use Singular's `FunctionField` (of type `N_FField`) as coefficients.
+- For practical reasons, we can use Singular's `FunctionField` as coefficients.
   This will allow us to introduce parameters and do some symbolic computations.
 - Usually the *rational equivalence* is used for defining the Chow ring.
 But this is too fine an equivalence for us: we are actually working with *numerical equivalence*, that is, we only care about the intersection numbers